 Overall, the Phantom 4 Pro is a huge step forward in the area of drone photography and will provide any professional photographer with a state of the art camera that can capture stunning images from a brand new perspective.

 With the DJI Matrice 600, any professional filmmaker will be able to capture movie-quality footage worthy of the big screen.
 Able to lift up to 15 kilos in the air and be customized to fit the operator's exact needs, the Matrice 600 gives pilots the freedom to build a drone that fits their exact qualifications.
 The M600 is able to be equipped with any camera or accessory to allow pilots to capture the exact shot they envision.
-The Matrice 600 is additionally compatible with the full DJI X series of gimbals.

 Designed with an aluminum body, retractable landing gear, and folding carbon fibre arms, the M600 is extremely durable and stable in the air to ensure camera footage is stabilized and smooth.
 Six propellors and motors also provide additional safety in the air.
 If one or two motors fail while in flight, the drone will automatically recover and safely land.